krakentom/GarminSpotifyRemoteController/README.md

 1. Download and install android studio https://developer.android.com/studio

-2. Copy GARMIN_WATCH_ID from garmin app to MyService.kt
+2. Copy GARMIN_WATCH_ID from the garmin app to MyService.kt

+3. Register your android app on spotify developer https://developer.spotify.com/dashboard

+4. Set Redirect URIs to
+http://localhost/

+5. Set Android packages to
+app.krakentom.garminspotifyremotecontroller

+6. Copy Client ID from spotify developer (Basic Information) to SPOTIFY_CLIENT_ID variable.

-3. In android studio click on Gradle in right toolbar.
+7. In android studio click on Gradle in right toolbar.
 On top menu select "Execute Gradle Task" and run "gradle signingreport".
 Copy SHA1 from console.

-4. Register your android app on spotify developer https://developer.spotify.com/dashboard

-5. Set Redirect URIs to
-http://localhost/

-6. Set Android packages to
-app.krakentom.garminspotifyremotecontroller

-7. Set Client ID to SHA1 from android studio gradle console.
+8. Set Package SHA1 fingerprint from the gradle console in spotify developer settting section.

-8. Connect phone with USB to computer
+9. Connect phone with USB to computer

-9. Enable developer mode on the phone.
-And enable usb debuging.
+10. Enable developer mode on the phone and enable usb debuging.

-10. Run app from android studio on phone.
+11. Run app from android studio on phone.